LaSoftRepo/react-boilerplate/README.md

 - [ ] React Linting
 - [ ] React Saga Linting
 - [ ] Integrate Prettier
-- [ ] Add **static-site-generator-webpack-plugin** plugin for create static site for crowlers in production
+- [ ] Add **static-site-generator-webpack-plugin** plugin for create static site for crawlers in production
-- [ ] Create and setup customizable server for production/staging
+- [x] Create and setup customizable server for production/staging (WIP)
 - [ ] Prepack (?) or Closure minify (?) for final aggressive optimization?
 - [ ] Karma test solution (?)
 - [ ] Docker, CI and other test environments (?)